Mikastiv/ft_containers-terminator/README.md

 ## NOTE

-The leaks for map and set can only be detected if the allocator template parameter for the map/set is used in the underlying tree class, otherwise it doesn't work.
-Check the map/set of the evaluated implementation to be sure.
+For leak detection/object tracking to work, every allocations, deallocations, contructions and destructions have to be done with the allocator passed as a template argument.
+This applies to every containers.

 ## Improvements/Bug fixes